Transfer Pricing: Transactions and Structures: business structures: marketing and distribution - commissionaires: challenges

 Other issues to consider on change from distributor to commissionaire

 The movement in functions may mean that a different trade is being carried on, subsequent to the change.
 This can have a number of effects under other parts of the UK domestic legislation.
 These might include the cessation of a trade and the disposal of capital assets.
-Case teams should contact CTIAA Business International before raising the following points, having first obtained the full facts.
+Case teams should contact CSTD Business, Assets & International before raising the following points, having first obtained the full facts.

 If the distributor was loss making, then there may be a case for arguing that those losses cannot be carried forward and set against the profits arising from the UK’s new activities as a commissionaire.
 This will involve a detailed fact finding exercise to establish exactly what the functions and risks were both before and after the switch.